Faculty & Staff

 Proposals impacting greater numbers of students and those which take students off-campus will be viewed more favorably.

 Applications will be accepted three times over the 2014-15 academic year, or until all funds have been awarded, whichever comes first.
 Applications and all supporting documentation should be emailed to APEX by 5:00 p.m. on:

 - Friday, September 19

 - Friday, February 6

 When applying for funding, please consider the following:

 - Funds are generally not awarded to support conference attendance to present research

 - Funds must be used, reimbursed, and reported by June 1, 2015.

 - A brief report detailing the impact of the experience on the students is required.
 Photos documenting the experience are appreciated.

 Please see the faculty & staff application (.pdf) for exact proposal requirements.
+If you have trouble with the file, please make sure you have the latest version of Adobe on your machine.
 Proposals should: